TaleLearnCode/DesignDevelopServerlessEventDrivenMicroserviceSolution/Workshop/readme.md

 ## Prerequisites:

 - Basic understanding of C# programming language and .NET ecosystem.
-- Familiarity with cloud computing concepts and Azure services is beneficial but not mandatory.
+- Familiarity with cloud computing concepts and Azure services is beneficial but optional.
-- Attendees should bring their own laptops with administrative privileges and have the Azure SDK installed (a guide will be provided before the workshop).
+- Attendees should bring their laptops with administrative privileges and have the software listed below installed.

-In order to participate in the hands-on exercises, please have the following installed and ready to go before the workshop day:
+To participate in the hands-on exercises, please have the following installed and ready to go before the workshop day:

 - Visual Studio Community 2022 or better; [available here](https://visualstudio.microsoft.com/vs/)
 - Visual Studio Code (optional/instead of Visual Studio 2022); [available here](https://code.visualstudio.com/)